For someone who doesn’t drink alcohol, I sure spend a lot of time reading wine lists.

 That’s just an excerpt of the 2016 ‘Stupid Wine Description of the Year‘ (although I think ‘stupid’ is a bit harsh… that description whet my appetite, and I don’t drink!)

 ‘Perfumed nose’… ‘leesy’… ‘a surreal parade’… ‘incisive minerality’… Feel like you need a translator?

 It’s no wonder many wine enthusiasts turn to dictionaries, such as The Oxford Companion to Wine, which lists almost 4,000 such terms.

 ‘Wine Snob.
 The very phrase seems redundant, doesn’t it?
 When faced with this snobbiest of snobberies, the civilian wine enthusiast needs the help of savvy translators like David Kamp and David Lynch.’ reads the blurb to The Wine Snob’s Dictionary.
 For some, perhaps the sommelier, a trained and knowledgeable wine steward acts as an interpreter of sorts.

-Thanks to the wine boom in Asia, sommeliers have even taken on hero-like status in manga – Japanese comics are often educational in nature, touching on anything from ancient Japanese history to the success of investors like Warren Buffett, and a growing body of manga combine drama and informative dialogue to help educate people on the language of wine.
+Thanks to the wine boom in Asia, sommeliers have even taken on hero-like status in manga.
+Japanese comics are often educational in nature, touching on anything from ancient Japanese history to the success of investors like Warren Buffett.
+A growing body of manga now combines drama and informative dialogue to help educate people on the language of wine.